Trusted-AI/adversarial-robustness-toolbox/README.md

 This is a library dedicated to **adversarial machine learning**.
 Its purpose is to allow rapid crafting and analysis of attacks and defense methods for machine learning models.
 The Adversarial Robustness Toolbox provides an implementation for many state-of-the-art methods for attacking and defending classifiers.

 The library is still under development.
-Feedback, bug reports and extension requests are highly appreciated.
+Feedback, bug reports and extensions are highly appreciated.
+Get in touch with us on [Slack](https://ibm-art.slack.com) (invite [here]( https://join.slack.com/t/ibm-art/shared_invite/enQtMzczOTgyODUyMzU1LTFmNmI1NmM5Mjk4YjdjOTc0ZjU1ODQ5MTFlMzFhNjE3MDc5ZDFmYmQzNDZjMjY4ZDA4NjU2Yjk2MmQ4OGVhMDg))!

 ## Supported attack and defense methods